MonikaSzucs/comp-2825-computer-architecture-organization/class-3/readme.md

 HD = 8bits

 received: 00000001
-- we got s single bit of error but it is probably supposed to have been 00000000
+- we got a single bit of error but it is probably supposed to have been 00000000

 received:
 00001111